MrShubham1267/Sentiment_analysis_of_tweeter_project/README.md

 3.Performs Sentiment Analysis a displays it in form of a Bar Graph

-2.This tool fetches the last 100 tweets from the twitter handel & Performs the following tasks Converts it into a DataFrame
+##### This tool fetches the last 100 tweets from the twitter handel & Performs the following tasks Converts it into a DataFrame

 Cleans the text